 Download Full Text (10.0 MB)

-Copyright © 2019 by Earl E. Fitz All rights reserved No part of this book may be reproduced or utilized in any form or by any means, electronic or mechanical, or by any information storage and retrieval system, without written permission from the publisher.
+This collection copyright © 2022 by Bucknell University Press Individual chapters copyright © 2022 in the names of their authors All rights reserved No part of this book may be reproduced or utilized in any form or by any means, electronic or mechanical, or by any information storage and retrieval system, without written permission from the publisher.
+Please contact Bucknell University Press, Hildreth-Mirza Hall, Bucknell University, Lewisburg, PA 17837-2005.
 The only exception to this prohibition is “fair use” as defined by U.S. copyright law.
-Please contact Hildreth-Mirza Hall, Bucknell University, Lewisburg, PA 17837-2005.